soedinglab/WIsH/README.md

 ```
 This will create a model in modelDir for every bectrial genome.

-2 - Run the prediction on your viral sequences stored in phageContigsDir:
+2 - Run the prediction on the viral sequences you stored in phageContigsDir:

 ```
 #!bash